-Tamil Nadu SSLC 10th results 2018: When and where to check
+Tamil Nadu TN SSLC 10th results 2018 declared: When and where to check at tnresults.nic.in, dge.tn.gov.in and dge1.tn.nic.in

-TN SSLC 10th results 2018: The Directorate of Government Examinations (DGE) Tamil Nadu will release the results of SSLC Class 10 examinations on Wednesday, May 23, 2018.
-Like the HSC results were announced in the morning last week, the results of Secondary School Leaving Certificate (SSLC) 10th exams 2018 will be declared at 9:30 am.
+TN SSLC 10th results 2018: The Directorate of Government Examinations (DGE) Tamil Nadu has released the result of SSLC Class 10 examinations today, on Wednesday, May 23, 2018.
+The overall pass percentage stands at 94.5 per cent with Sivagangai district registering highest pass percent at 98.5.
+Like the HSC results were announced in the morning last week, the results of Secondary School Leaving Certificate (SSLC) 10th exams 2018 is uploaded at 9:30 am.
 The students can check the results through the official websites, tnresults.nic.in, dge.tn.gov.in, dge1.tn.nic.in.
-Due to heavy traffic, if the websites go slow, the results will be available at the third party websites examresults.net.
+Due to heavy traffic, if the websites go slow, the results will be available at the third party website examresults.net.

 From this year, the state education department has decided not to release ranks and toppers name to discourage unhealthy competition among students.
 The exams for Class 10 commenced on April 16 and concluded on April 20, 2018.
 For Class 11 (plus 1), the papers started from March 7, 2018 and ended by April 16.
 The Class 12 (plus 2) exams had begun from March 3 and concluded by April 6, 2018.